-As is apparent to those of skill in the art, the cooperation between the dropletsTM the droplet presentation client 25, the local operating system 80 of the client computer 20 and the web browser or stand-alone software program executing on the client computer 20 to establish the connection to the application server includes the communication and sharing of information and a variety of functions and programming 20 interfaces (generally referred to as APIs).
-That is, in the preferred embodiment of the present invention, standard operating system interfaces are utilized to access, create, control and manipulate features and functions of the client computer 20 such as, for example, window management, ${25}$ GUI and multimedia object management, system service procedures to establish socket and network connections, and generally any integration between the remotely executing applications, droplets, locally executing application and underlying operating system.
+As is apparent to those of skill in the art, the cooperation 10 between the DropletsTM, the droplet presentation client 25, the local operating system 80 of the client computer 20 and the web browser or stand-alone software program executing on the client computer 20 to establish the connection to the application server includes the communication and sharing of 15 information and a variety of functions and programming interfaces (generally referred to as APIs).
+That is, in the preferred embodiment of the present invention, standard operating system interfaces are utilized to access, create, control and manipulate features and functions of the client 20 computer 20 such as, for example, window management, GUI and multimedia object management, system service procedures to establish socket and network connections, and generally any integration between the remotely executing applications, droplets, locally executing application and 25 underlying operating system.

-Whether in a web based or stand-alone implementation, the information 43, that is, instructions 42 for rendering graphical objects within the delivered droplet-enabled applications 41, default parameters or data values 44 displayed within the droplet-enabled applications 41 and application- 35 specific business logic 46 for processing inputs to the droplet-enabled applications 41, is provided by the application server 40, in accordance with the operating environment of the requesting client (e.g., the client computer's operating system, user interface and hardware capabilities).
+Whether in a web based or stand-alone implementation, the information 43, that is, instructions 42 for rendering graphical objects within the delivered droplet-enabled applications 41, default parameters or data values 44 displayed within the 30 droplet-enabled applications 41 and application-specific business logic 46 for processing inputs to the droplet-enabled applications 41, is provided by the application server 40, in accordance with the operating environment of the requesting client (e.g., the client computer's operating system, user 35 interface and hardware capabilities).

-In one embodiment, the information 43 is provided by the application server 40 to the client computer 20 and stored therein in anticipation of a later use in which the user can not, or prefers not, to establish the communication connection 54, e.g., the internet connection, to the application 45 server 40.
+In one embodiment, the information 43 is provided by the application server 40 to the client computer 20 and stored therein in anticipation of a later use in which the user can not, or prefers not, to establish the communication connection 54, 40 e.g., the internet connection, to the application server 40.
 In this embodiment, for example, the remotely stored application 41 and information 43 are downloaded and locally installed and/or stored at the client computer 20.
-The locally installed application 41 may be invoked to execute on the client computer 20 by selecting the link, as 50 sage formats provide a real-time push/pull messaging discussed above.
-In one aspect of the present invention, the application server 40 may evaluate the capabilities of the client computer 20 and automatically download all or a portion of the application 41 and/or information 43 for local installation on the client computer 20.
-In this respect, the 55 locally installed application (in the form of, for example, native executables) may execute eliminating, during at least a portion of its execution, the need to receive rendering instructions 42, default parameters 44, or applicationspecific logic 46 from the application server 40.
+The locally installed application 41 may be invoked to execute on the 45 client computer 20 by selecting the link, as discussed above.
+In one aspect of the present invention, the application server 40 may evaluate the capabilities of the client computer 20 and automatically download all or a portion of the application 41 and/or information 43 for local installation on the client com- 50 puter 20.
+In this respect, the locally installed application (in the form of, for example, native executables) may execute eliminating, during at least a portion of its execution, the need to receive rendering instructions 42, default parameters 44, or application-specific logic 46 from the application server 40.
+55

 In accordance with one aspect of the present invention, a network communication protocol is defined for transmitting information between the droplet-enabled applications 41 and the application server 40.
-The protocol includes a pertaining to components, such as the GUI components, of actively operating droplet-enabled applications 41 are com12 municated between the client computer 20 and the application server 40.
+The protocol includes a number of message formats wherein properties of and events pertaining to components, such as the GUI components, of actively operating droplet-enabled applications 41 are communicated between the client computer 20 and the application server 40.
 The message formats include, for example: